Getting Your Security Deposit Back

 *If the landlord does not give you a checklist, you may sue to get your deposit back and get costs plus attorney's fees.

-If you have a rental agreement for a specific amount of time (example: six months or one year), you can move out without giving notice at the end of the rental agreement.
+If you have a lease for a specific amount of time (example: six months or one year), you can move out without giving notice at the end of the lease.
 It ends automatically, unless you renew it.

 *Our Your Rights as a Tenant in Washington publication has more about your right to move or how to give notice.